 Chemical properties and principles, structure and reactivity, stoichiometry, thermodynamics, atomic and molecular theory, and states of matter.

-Prerequisites: Two years of High school math; High school chemistry or Consent of instructor.
-Corequisites: Registration in CHE 113D is required.
-Offered: Fall, Occasionally summer.
+Prerequisites: Two years of high school math; High school chemistry or Consent of instructor.
+Corequisites: Concurrent registration in CHE 113D is required.
+Offered: Fall, Spring.

 CHE 113D • General Chemistry I Lab 1 Credit